syncfusion-content/install-docs/Common/Essential-Studio/System-Requirements.md

 ---
 layout: post
 title: System Requirements | Common | Syncfusion
-description: provides information about the system requirements for each platform with supported browsers
+description: this section provides the information about the system requirements for each platform with supported browsers
 platform: common
 control: Essential Studio
 documentation: ug